General Requirements and Limitations

 - To back up encrypted VMs.

-- Processing of VMs with VMware vSphere snapshots may take much longer to start compared to using the Direct SAN Access transport mode with iSCSI/FC SAN.
-In case these delays are unacceptable, we recommend to either delete the VMware vSphere snapshots or avoid using storage snapshots integration to protect such VMs.
+- Processing of VMs with VMware snapshots may take much longer to start compared to using the Direct SAN Access transport mode with iSCSI/FC SAN.
+In case these delays are unacceptable, we recommend to either delete the VMware snapshots or avoid using storage snapshots integration to protect such VMs.

 - For storage systems working over NFS:

-- VMs that you plan to back up or replicate must not have VMware vSphere snapshots.
+- VMs that you plan to back up or replicate must not have VMware snapshots.
 VMs with snapshots are processed during regular backup job.

 - If you enable the Enable VMware tools quiescence option in the job settings, Veeam Backup & Replication will not use backup from storage snapshots to process running Microsoft Windows VMs that have VMware Tools installed.